 Last Updated: Monday, June 20, 2022 (Updating suspended until new school year)RECENT UPDATES: Check below for COVID guidelines; Up-to-Date Decision Tree

 Looking for something?
 Check the menu on the right-hand side for additional content.

-Free rapid COVID tests are available for students and staff.
+Free rapid COVID tests are available for students, their families, and staff.
 If you have been exposed to a person with COVID and do not have symptoms, you will need to wait 5 days after exposure to get tested.
-Families of students may receive a PCR test as rapid tests are in limited supply.

 Click here for more information about free COVID testing through Woodland Public Schools.